Are you looking for some awesome destinations for day trips from London by train?

 Get out of the city for a coastal walk and take in one of the UK’s most iconic views at Seven Sisters cliffs in East Sussex.

 Start your hike at Seven Sisters Country Park and follow the signs for the South Downs Way towards the sea.
 The route runs alongside the winding Cuckmere River and then heads uphill towards the first of the Seven Sisters cliffs – Haven Brow.
-Climb to the top, take a deep breath of fresh sea air and the stunning views.
+Climb to the top, and take a deep breath of fresh sea air and stunning views.

 Follow the path and head east, at a safe distance from the cliff edge, until you reach Birling Gap.
 Head down to the beach where you’ll be able to appreciate the full scale of the cliffs.
 The clifftop at Birling Gap is an excellent place to stop for a picnic or a meal at the café.

 Continue your walk towards Eastbourne until you come to Belle Tout Lighthouse.
-The lighthouse is a cool place to stay if you want a longer visit to Seven Sisters cliffs.
+The lighthouse is a cool place to stay if you want a longer visit to Seven Sisters Cliffs.
 You can also get yourself an ice cream here before retracing your steps back to Seven Sisters Country Park.

 Always walk at least 4 metres from the cliff edge and on the beach stay clear from the base of the cliffs which sometimes crumble.

 Trains run from London Victoria to Seaford with a change at Lewes.
-The journey takes approximately one hour, 40 minutes.
+The journey takes approximately one hour and 40 minutes.
 If you take the train that changes at Brighton, this will add an extra 17 minutes to your trip so check before you buy your ticket.
 From Seaford take the 12x bus to Seven Sisters Country Park where you’ll start and end your hike.

 By Suzanne from The Travelbunny

 #3 Milton Keynes – One Of The Easy Day Trips From London.